zerostring-tech/promptchef/README.md

 - Test your prompt with at least one model before submitting
 - Keep descriptions specific — they power the search
-- No personal data in example outputs
+- No personal data or sensntive data in the prompts or skills file
 - If derived from another source, fill in the `source` field
 - Always specify a `license` — if unknown, write `"Unknown"`